-The credit risk of BKM's loan book is relatively low, as reflected by the institution's focus on residential mortgage lending (accounting for 80% of total assets) and the inherent high single-name portfolio granularity.
+The credit risk of BKM's loan book is relatively low, as reflected by the institution's focus on residential mortgage lending and the inherent high single-name portfolio granularity.
 For loans subject to the Bausparkassengesetz, the maximum loan-to-value (LTV) ratio has been capped at 100% for owner-occupied properties since 2015, and it remains capped at 80% for all other residential mortgage loans.

-We do not expect the increase in inflation and interest rates to significantly weaken the strong credit performance of BKM's mortgage loan book this year, but we expect the bank's very low problem loan ratio to rise moderately because of tighter disposable income for lower-income mortgage borrowers.
-As of year-end 2022, loans subject to specific loan loss reserves accounted for only 0.3% of gross loans.
-In turn, we expect 2023, during which the German economy experiences a recession, to be a more difficult year for many borrowers.
-BKM's low reported nonperforming loan ratio has also benefitted from the strong price performance of German residential properties until 2022, because BKM excludes claims that are more than covered by stressed collateral values from its problem loan metric.
-We expect the weakening property price dynamics to lead to an increase in the share of problem loans that attract specific loan loss provisions.
+We expect the increase in inflation and interest rates as well as subdued economic growth to moderately weaken the strong credit performance of BKM's mortgage loan book in 2024, because we expect the bank's very low problem loan ratio to rise moderately because of tighter disposable income for lower-income mortgage borrowers.
+As of year-end 2022, loans with specific loan loss reserves accounted for only 0.3% of gross loans.
+BKM's low reported nonperforming loan ratio also benefitted from the strong price performance of German residential properties until 2022, because BKM excludes claims that are more than covered by stressed collateral values from its problem loan metric.
+We expect property price declines during 2023-24 to lead to an increase in the share of problem loans that attract specific loan loss provisions.